 Sometimes it’s so hard to choose a gift for a special occasion or a personalised print for you home.
-For me, this is why I have found my discovery of the Cricut Maker and paper cutting revolutionary.
+This is why I have found my discovery of the Cricut Maker and paper cutting revolutionary.
 Check out my Cricut Guides Page for more projects and tips or if you want to find out all about Cricut’s newest cutting machine the Cricut Joy CLICK HERE.

 It’s amazing what you can do with a Cricut.
-With this in mind today’s tutorial shows how to make a beautiful paper-cut monogram letter, perfect for greetings cards or framed in a collection for an interiors project, or gift, with the Cricut Maker.
+With this in mind today’s tutorial shows how to make a beautiful paper cutting monogram letter.
+Which is perfect for paper cut greetings cards or framed in a collection for an interiors project, or gift, with the Cricut Maker.
 However if you dont want to make your own check out my free set of Alphabet Letters Here

 - In your design space click new project.